-- 1. Distinguish different types of Signals, Systems and understand their characteristics using convolution and correlation. - 2.
-Understand the concept of orthogonality of signals and their frequency domain representation. - 3.
-Interpret the process of discretization of signals and its effect on the spectral domain characteristics of the signal - 4.
-Comprehend the similarity measures used for signals and the concept of frequency domain representation of energy and power of a signal - 5.
+- 6. Distinguish different types of Signals, Systems and understand their characteristics using convolution and correlation. - 7.
+Understand the concept of orthogonality of signals and their frequency domain representation. - 8.
+Interpret the process of discretization of signals and its effect on the spectral domain characteristics of the signal - 9.
+Comprehend the similarity measures used for signals and the concept of frequency domain representation of energy and power of a signal - 10.
 Appreciate the transform domain tools used in the analysis of continuous time/discrete time systems.

-Course Outcomes: At the end of the course, the student would be able to similarity measures for signals.
+Course Outcomes: At the end of the course, the student would be able to

 - CO 1.
-Explain the principles of signal transformations and system characterization. - CO 2.
-Analyze the given signal in time and frequency domains. - CO 3.
-Compare the spectral features of continuous and discrete time signals, and explain various

-- CO 4.
-Enumerate the frequency domain approach for the computation of energy and power of signals - CO 5.
-Investigate the methods of analyzing LTI systems using the appropriate transform domain methods.
+Apply signal transformations for system characterization. - CO 2.
+Analyze the given Continuous/Discrete signal in time and frequency domains. - CO 3.
+Apply various similarity measures and corresponding frequency domain approaches for the computation of Energy and Power of signals. - CO 4.
+Determine the stability and physical realizability of the given LTI system using Laplace and 'Z' transforms.